 Language: English, Arabic, German, Spanish, French, Russian

 There are two versions out there.
 If I were you, I’d want the whole enchilada (the full three-episode mini-series.)
-Yeah, it’s 5 1/2 hours but, it’s so worth it.
-And what else are you gonna do, watch some more “Shit Girls Say” rip-offs?
-The full series is on Netflix Instant.
+Yeah, it’s 5-1/2 hours but, it’s so worth it.
+The full series is streaming on Netflix.
 And for the cine-nerds Criterion released the entire mini-series on a Special Edition DVD and Blu-Ray loaded with bonus features, documentaries, cast and Director interviews, plus a booklet with essays.
-Those of you with short attention spans can watch the 2 1/2 hour theatrical cut on Netflix Instant or Amazon Instant Video (only $3.99 for a digital rental).
+Those of you with short attention spans can watch the 2-1/2 hour theatrical cut on Netflix or Amazon.